ProGeographer: Geography Education Graduate Certificate Program

 4 courses @ 3 credits each = 12 credits

-Advanced Human Geography (GEOG 520)— This online course looks at a variety of different sub-fields within the realm of human geography with a particular emphasis on examining the practical applications of geographic tools and thinking to such contemporary issues such as housing, globalization, public transport, food distribution, and retail location.
+Geography of Human Action (GEOG 520)— This online course looks at a variety of different sub-fields within the realm of human geography with a particular emphasis on examining the practical applications of geographic tools and thinking to such contemporary issues such as housing, globalization, public transport, food distribution, and retail location.

 Teaching Geography (GEOG 513)— Teachers develop instructional units and go through formative trials in classrooms before publishing the unit on websites of local geographic alliances.

-Field Course (GEOG 592)—Physical/human field methods and research initiatives in the Grand Valley, Colorado.
+Field Geography of Western Colorado (GEOG 592)—Physical/human field methods and research initiatives in the Grand Valley, Colorado.
 This course examines the connections of a desert river to Western United States.
 It is seen from natural, cultural, physical, and political perspectives.
 It explores spatial analogs in other parts of the United States.

-August 1, 2017: Field Course Begins: Land at Denver Airport in the morning to drive to Grand Junction on your own; or land at Grand Junction in the evening.
-You can use a KOA campground in Grand Junction for the night of August 1 and 2 (your cost).
+July 31, 2018: Field Geography of Western Colorado meets in Grand Junction: Travel to Grand Junction on your own and arrive in the evening or earlier.
+You can use a KOA campground in Grand Junction for the night of July 31 and August 1 (your cost).
 They have tent spaces and cabins.
 You can also stay at any nearby hotel.

 TYPICAL PROGRAM TIMELINE

-Spring Semester: Take Urban Geography (GEOG 520) and Teaching Geography (GEOG 513)
+Spring Semester: Take Urban Landuse & Landscapes (GEOG 520) and Teaching Geography (GEOG 513)

 The trip is usually done first week of August each year

-Fall Semester: Take Advanced Human Geography (GEOG 520)
+Fall Semester: Take Geography of Human Action (GEOG 520)

 ProGeographer Program Costs